ncohn/joss-paper-testing/paper.md

 ---

 # Summary
+An example of a model setup initialized on 29 October 2012 at 39.42&degN, 74.32&degW

 Coastal foredunes are the first line of defense against ocean-side flooding along many low-lying sandy coastlines.
 For this reason, understanding when dunes will be eroded during major storm events and under which conditions these morphological